LCBH/UKano/examples/README.md

 | PACE (faillible dec)                 | 31.81s  |
 | PACE (as in [BFK-09](#references))   | 61.43s  |
 | PACE                                 | 83.72s  |

-Finally, the attack on Frame Opacity in DAA sign shared variant (as in Example 11 in [HBD19]) was found in 1.35s.
-The attack was found with all heuristics and the attack can be quickly translated into an attack on unlinkability or anonymity.

 ## References